dwavesystems/dwave-ocean-sdk/overview/install.rst

       python setup.py install

-To install just a particular tool, follow the link to the GitHub repository for the tool, as listed under :ref:`projects`, and follow the Installation instructions on the README file.
+To install just a particular tool, follow the link to the GitHub repository for the tool, as listed under :ref:`projects`, and follow the installation instructions on the README file.

+.. _configureSolver:

 Configure a Solver
 ==================

-Most Ocean tools solve problems on a :term:`solver`, and might require that you configure a default solver.
+Most Ocean tools solve problems on a :term:`solver`, which is a compute resources such as a D-Wave system or CPU, and might require that you configure a default solver.

 * :ref:`dwavesys` describes how to configure your system to solve problems on a D-Wave system.
 * :ref:`cpu` describes how to configure your system to solve problems classically on your local CPU/GPU.